How to Replace the Battery on a Mercedes-Benz | C-class W203 W209

 Procedure

-- Gather all the necessary tools and ensure the new battery is fully charged.
+- Gather your tools and ensure the new battery is fully charged.

-- Park the vehicle on flat ground with a reliable light source and set the parking brakes.
+- Park the vehicle on flat ground with a reliable light source and engage the parking brakes.

-- Turn the ignition to the off position.
-Remove the key from the ignition.
+- Turn the ignition to the off position, and remove the key from the ignition.

-- Open the hood latch located below the steering wheel.
-Ensure the hood stays open.
-Sometimes, the hood struts get weak, and the hood may close as you work in the engine bay.
+- Open the hood by pulling the hood release latch located below the steering wheel.
+Before you begin, make sure the hood will stay open.
+Sometimes, the hood struts weaken, causing the hood to close as you work.
 Have a friend help keep the hood open if the hood doesn’t stay up.

 - Using a flathead screwdriver, carefully pop open the three clips holding the battery cover in place.

-- Remove the cover and put it off to the side.
+- Remove the cover and set it aside.

-- Loosen the negative battery terminal nut with a 10mm socket to unground the battery properly, followed by moving the terminal.
+- To properly unground the battery, loosen the negative (-) battery terminal nut with a 10mm socket, then move the terminal.

-- Using the 13mm socket, remove the two nuts that hold the battery in place (one on each side of the battery).
+- Using the 13mm socket, remove the two nuts keeping the battery in place.
+There is one on each side of the battery.
 Space is tight, so a pickup magnet can help in this step.
 Remove the mounting bracket and move all the cables out of the way.

-- Disconnect the vent hose on the lower bottom of the battery.
+- Disconnect the vent hose from the bottom of the battery.
 If your car has an AGM battery, it will not have a vent hose.

 - The battery can now be removed and lifted by the two handles.
+Careful, these batteries are heavy!
 Get someone to help you lift the old battery.

-- Insert the new battery carefully inside the vehicle, remembering that Negative is on the left and Positive is on the right.
+- Insert the new battery carefully into the vehicle, remembering that the Negative Terminal is on the left and the Positive Terminal is on the right.

 - Reconnect the vent hose and ensure the mounting bracket is lined up.